About the programme

 News & Events

-Each of the countries in the SE Asia region relies on marine and coastal ecosystems for food, employment and their general well-being.
-However, the marine environment is under immense pressure from the multiple, and often conflicting, needs of the people that use it.
-Marine spatial planning involving coordinated decision-making has been highlighted as a key requirement for a sustainable future in the region.
+“The marine environment is under immense pressure from the multiple, and often conflicting, needs of the people that use it.
+In Southeast Asia, where marine activities are important contributors to GDP, marine spatial planning involving coordinated decision-making has been highlighted as a key requirement for a sustainable future.

 We announce that, through academic-stakeholder collaborations, community co-creation and co-delivery, Plymouth Marine Laboratory (lead) is working with partners to deliver the £6.7million Blue Communities project by September 2021 through UK Government Global Challenges Research Funding.